 Jojoba oil regulates sebum production because to the sebum that your body produces naturally.

 When you put jojoba oil on your skin, your skin is soothed and moisturized.
 This sends a signal to your hair and sweat follicles that your skin doesn’t need additional sebum for hydration.

 This keeps skin from looking oily and helps prevent acne caused by clogged pores.

-Collagen levels decrease as you get older.
+Collagen levels as you get older.
 This is part of the reason your facial structure changes as you age.
-At least one study links antioxidants applied to the skin to improved collagen synthesis.
+At least links antioxidants applied to the skin to improved collagen synthesis.

-Jojoba oil is a promising ingredient in stimulating wound healing.
-Preliminary research shows that jojoba oil encourages your skin cells to bind together after they’ve been separated by a scratch or cut.
+Jojoba oil is in stimulating wound healing.
+Preliminary research that jojoba oil encourages your skin cells to bind together after they’ve been separated by a scratch or cut.